 Brigida Benitez is a partner of Steptoe & Johnson LLP, focusing on complex litigation, global anti-corruption matters, and internal investigations.
 She is skilled in addressing and solving challenging problems, including those stemming from business disputes, employment relationships or compliance matters, and has represented a wide range of clients in industries including banking and financial services, pharmaceutics, information technology, education, sports and aerospace.
 She has litigated cases in federal and state trial and appellate courts throughout the country, including the US Supreme Court.

-Brigida is the immediate past president of the DC Bar, the second largest unified bar in the country, with more than 100,000 members worldwide.
-Recognized for her accomplishments in civil litigation defense, Ms. Benitez draws on more than 20 years of experience representing clients in high-stakes, complex litigation and arbitration matters, along with a deep understanding of the multijurisdictional investigative process, to help companies and individuals assess and mitigate reputational and litigation risk.
+Brigida is a past president of the DC Bar, the second largest unified bar in the country, with more than 100,000 members worldwide.
+Recognized for her accomplishments in civil litigation defense, Ms. Benitez draws on 25 years of experience representing clients in high-stakes, complex litigation and arbitration matters, along with a deep understanding of the multijurisdictional investigative process, to help companies and individuals assess and mitigate reputational and litigation risk.